Configure Microsoft Entra provisioning to retrieve pronoun information from Workday

 You can now add a new attribute mapping to flow the Workday attribute PreferredPronoun to any attribute in AD/Microsoft Entra ID.

 If you want to incorporate pronoun information as part of display name, you can update the attribute mapping for displayName attribute to use the expression.

 Switch([PreferredPronoun], Join("", [PreferredNameData], " (", [PreferredPronoun], ")"), "", [PreferredNameData])

 If worker Aaron Hall has set his pronoun information in Workday as

-HE/HIM, then the above expression will set the display name in Azure AD as: Aaron Hall (HE/HIM)
+HE/HIM, the above expression sets the display name in Microsoft Entra ID as: Aaron Hall (HE/HIM)

 Save your changes.